-Police communications operators staff the University of Maryland, Baltimore Police Force's Communications Section 24 hours per day/365 days per year.
+Police communications operators staff UMBPD's Communications section 24 hours per day/365 days per year.
 The support services commander reports to the deputy chief of police and has responsibilities that include, but are not limited to, ensuring the day-to-day operational efficiency of personnel and functions assigned to the Support Services Division.

-4.06 Professional Standards Division
+6.06 Professional Standards Division